18th November 2022

 We have no time to stand and stare.

-On arriving home, Sue informed me that Jamie would be discharged from the hospital after 6 pm today!
-It was quickly decided that we would collect him from the ward and bring him to Willow Bank, where Ruth would then take him home to Waltham on the Wolds.
-It was around 7 pm before the doctor signed his discharge forms.
-Sue and I found him ready and eager to leave the confinement of his NHS bed and was uncharacteristically jovial with a huge grin across his face.
+Back home, Sue had some news: Jamie would be discharged from the hospital after 6 p.m. that evening.
+We quickly decided to collect him ourselves and bring him to Willow Bank, where Ruth would meet us and take him home to Waltham on the Wolds.
+It was around 7 p.m. when the doctor finally signed his discharge papers.
+We found Jamie ready and eager to escape the confines of his NHS bed, uncharacteristically cheerful and beaming from ear to ear.

-Ruth and Joey were ready and waiting on our driveway when we arrived home.
-They stayed long enough for Jamie to have a cup of coffee and a family chat before the Audi was stuffed with a clothes bag, walking frame, medication and poorly patient, then drove north.
+Ruth and Joey were waiting in our driveway when we returned.
+They stayed long enough for a coffee and a family chat before bundling Jamie, along with his bag of clothes, walking frame, medication, and aching limbs, into the Audi and heading north.

-Over the next few days, Jamie continued to improve and after only just a couple of days, he was able to accompany Ruth for an Indian meal in Melton Mowbray.
-Sitting upright for any length of time causes discomfort and he still has to wear a back brace and occasionally resort to painkillers, but he is happier now that he is home.
-He has the company of Nala and Rocky during the day while Ruth is at work and though it will be some time before he returns to work, he can cope with attending to his online business, Fx Learning.
+Over the following days, Jamie continued to improve.
+Just a few days later, he even joined Ruth for an Indian meal in Melton Mowbray.
+Sitting upright for long periods still causes discomfort, and he must wear a back brace and occasionally take painkillers.
+But he’s much happier now that he’s home.
+With the company of Nala and Rocky during the day while Ruth is at work, and the ability to keep on top of his online business, FX Learning, Jamie is coping well, though it will still be some time before he returns to full-time work.

-England disappointingly won the game quite easily at 50:13, I had been hoping for a much better contest, but it seems that the Japan team had an uncharacteristic off day and didn’t play with their usual Banzai energy.
-I had also been hoping for a large and enthusiastic Japanese contingent in the crowd, but they were very thin on the ground and though colourful, their natural reserve made their presence almost invisible.
-I guess the score line didn’t help.
+England, rather disappointingly, won the game with ease, 50:13.
+I had been hoping for a more competitive contest, but it seems the Japanese team were having an uncharacteristic off day and failed to show their usual Banzai energy.
+I had also looked forward to a large and enthusiastic Japanese contingent in the crowd, but they were thin on the ground.
+Though colourful, their natural reserve meant their presence was almost invisible.
+The lopsided scoreline likely didn’t help.

-For me, Remembrance Sunday was a day of rest, a chance for my poor foot to recover from the previous day’s exertions, but Sue was up bright and early and out with the U3A nature group, tracking down more autumn fungi in the woods near Peterborough.
-Charlotte and her family attended Ellis’s first Air Cadets’ parade and Sarah and her family went to church with the WI.
+For me, Remembrance Sunday was a welcome day of rest, a chance for my poorly foot to recover from the previous day’s exertions.
+Sue, however, was up bright and early, off with the U3A nature group to track down more autumn fungi in the woods near Peterborough.
+Charlotte and her family attended Ellis’s first Air Cadets parade, while Sarah and her family went to church with the WI.

-Monday began very foggy and depressingly stayed that way all day.
-Sue and I travelled up to Waltham on the Wolds to visit Jamie and the dogs and take him out for lunch at the local pub.
-He seemed much improved, but unable to cut up a large pile of wood for the wood burner, I spent most of my time sawing it down into pieces that would fit into the wood burner whilst he and Sue chatted in the warmth of the lounge.
-With the wood basket full and after a substantial lunch, in a descending gloom, I took the dogs for a walk around the village before Sue and I headed back to Willow Bank, satisfied that our son was (fingers crossed) going to be alright.
+Monday began shrouded in fog and, rather gloomily, stayed that way throughout the day.
+Sue and I drove up to Waltham on the Wolds to visit Jamie and the dogs, and to take him out for lunch at the local pub.
+He seemed much improved, but as he was still unable to tackle the large pile of wood destined for the burner, I spent most of my time sawing it down to size while he and Sue chatted in the warmth of the lounge.
+With the wood basket filled and a substantial lunch enjoyed, I took the dogs for a walk around the village in the descending gloom before Sue and I returned to Willow Bank, reassured (fingers crossed) that our son was on the mend.

-Over the past couple of weeks, I have been busy beavering away, editing the hundreds of photos and videos taken during our recent Greenland jaunt and it is surprising that the memory of it seems to be in the far and distant past, seeing the images again triggered nearly forgotten memories.
-I have completed constructing a video of our adventure and posted it on YouTube: GREENLAND.
+Over the past couple of weeks, I’ve been quietly beavering away, editing the hundreds of photos and videos from our recent Greenland adventure.
+It’s surprising how distant the trip already feels, but seeing the images again stirred up half-forgotten memories.
+I’ve now finished putting together a video of the journey and posted it on YouTube under the title: GREENLAND.